scottstanfield/newmac/readme.md

 Modifier Keys...: Caps Lock Key => Control

 ## Keyboard/Shortcuts
+You're going to be bringing up this dialog a lot.
+Since preferences for any application is ⌘-comma, I believe ⌥⌘-comma should display the system preferences.

 Select "App Shortcuts"
 Hit the + button
 Type "System Preferences..." exactly